vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

+# Version 0.81 - 8/4/2023
+## Bug fixes:
+* Fixed non-upgradeable mine in Radom.
+* Raised diplomatic influence maximum population cap from 2M to 7M.

+## Gameplay changes:
+* Halved the building time of all factories.
+* Increased base tank defense by 4 and base attack by 2.
+* Increased bonus attack from Tank Exploits from +10 to +12
+* Increased bonus attack from Light Tanks from 3 to 4.
+* Increased bonus attack from Medium Tanks from 9 to 12.
+* Increased base airplane defense by 1.
+* Increased bonus attack from Early Interwar Bombers from +3 to +5.
+* Increased bonus defense from Early Interwar Fighters from +2 to +3.
+* Increased bonus attack from Late Interwar Bombers from +3 to +5.
+* Increased bonus defense from Late Interwar Fighters from +2 to +3.
+* Removed mobilization production impact modifiers from tech and conscription laws.
+* Increased base output of all early and midgame factories by about 4%.
+* Added 5% factory throughput bonuses to the Power column of industrial techs.
+* Added additional submarine inventions to the Oil-Driven Ships tech that give subs +1 max speed and +1 attack and +1 hull.

+## Country changes:
+###### China:
+* Replaced the China (CHI) tag with Qing (QNG) in 1836.
+* Annexed Yunnan, Guizhou, and Sichuan to Qing in 1836.
+* Added Xinhai Revolution event that triggers shortly after Qing westernizes.
+If Qing wins, the Warlord Era and subsequent Chinese Civil War will be avoided.
+If the Republic of China wins, China will be turned into a presidential dictatorship and the Warlord Era will commence normally.
+* Other countries cannot take Chinese states that are not treaty ports or substates until the end of the Xinhai Revolution.
+In previous versions, other countries could start taking states as soon as China civilized.
+* Treaty ports can now be established after China is civilized.

+###### United Kingdom:
+* Added decisions to sphere and unsphere India that can be enacted at any time.

+###### Korea:
+* Increased starting population from 2.5M to 4M and lowered liferating to 31 to match historical starting population and low population growth.

+###### Sokoto:
+* Added Bantoid as an accepted culture in the multiplayer bookmark.

 # Version 0.8 - 6/6/2023
 ## Bug fixes:
 * Player factory construction no longer requires waiting until the start of the next month to be enabled when switching to State Capitalism or Planned Economy.